Welcome to Scouting!

-Refer to What Makes a Trained Leader for a quick review of the courses you will need to take to be considered fully trained.
+Refer to Trained Leader Requirements for a quick review of the courses you will need to take to be considered fully trained.
 Don't forget to include the Hazardous Weather course, now required of all direct contact leaders.
 Under the Council Training Schedules consult the schedule specific to the level of Scouting where you serve for information regarding currently scheduled training classes.